 The Company does not generate any cash flows from operations.
 To date the Company has not earned any significant revenues other than interest and related investment income.
-Investment income for the year ended December 31, 2015 was \$107,000 versus \$169,000 for the comparative year.
+Investment income for the year ended December 31, 2015 was \$107,000 versus \$169,000 for 2014.